-In the event of a tie for the first three places in the Style event, the following rules apply:
+(1) In the event of a tie for the first three places in the Team or Individual Accuracy Landing the following rules apply:

-- a.
-If the minimum number of rounds has been completed and there is not sufficient time left to fully complete the next round with all competitors, where possible tie-break jumps shall be made. - b.
-If this does not break a tie, then the competitor with the lowest score in any one round obtains the higher place. - c.
-The competitor with the lowest score, starting with the last completed round and continuing in reverse order, round by round until the tie is broken, obtains the higher place. - d.
-If the tie cannot be broken, the competitors concerned shall be declared co-medalists. - e.
-All other ties will be ranked equal.
+- (a) If the minimum number of rounds has been completed and in the opinion of the Meet Director, in consultation with the Chief Judge, there is not enough time left to complete the next round with all competitors, where possible tie-break jumps shall be made. - (b) If this does not break a tie then the competitor or team with the greater number of low scores from all completed jumps, including the tie- breaking jumps, obtains the higher place. - (c) If the tie remains, the competitor or team with the lowest score, starting with the last completed jump, including tiebreaking jumps, and continuing in reverse order, jump by jump until the tie is broken, obtains the higher place. - (d) If the tie cannot be broken, the competitors or teams concerned shall be declared co-medalists. - (e) All other ties will be ranked equal.